-Objec tive Control surveillance, resident interaction and amenity and address the street. complement the existing character of the suburb.
+Object tive Control use development provide passive surveillance, resident interaction and amenity and address the street. provided that development outcomes complement the existing character of the suburb.
 O9.
 To improve and extend the pedestrian environment and to encourage appropriate active outdoor uses that address the street, such as retail and outdoor dining.
 C9.
 A building setback along Flint Street is required to provide landscape planting along the front boundary, paving of the footpath and passive surveillance of the street to improve the visual amenity and safety of the low-density residential area opposite.
 This planting could also provide an attractive outlook for active uses such as outdoor dining which could adjoin the landscaped frontage.
 C10.
 Developments must be designed to: a. promote uses that attract pedestrian traffic along the ground floor street frontages b. provide an active street edge c. provide opportunities for active uses such as outdoor dining d. improve the safety and amenity of the Business Centre C11.
 Developments on sites with two or more frontages must address both frontages, to promote, add prominence and diversity to the streetscape.